Facade

 Why not simply instantiate the Facade?

-How do this works?
+How does this work?